wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 ```
 This may seem simple, but think about how you would do this with a 20 million read file (medium sized for Illumina) with your Desktop GUI.
 You probably wouldn't because you wouldn't be able to hold those 20M reads (several Gb depending on read-length) in your memory to copy them in the first place.

 Now, let's illustrate the double greater-than use.
-Go ahead and ahead add the read1.fastq onto the end of your combined file, check that the number of lines is another +4000 because it added them on.
+Go ahead and add the read1.fastq onto the end of your combined file with the use of `>>`.
+Then, check that the number of lines is another +4000 because it added them on.
 Then, see what happens if you just used the single greater-than.
 ```bash
 $ cat read1.fastq >> BothReads.fastq
 $ wc -l BothReads.fastq